abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          cd <workspace_path>/build-qcom-wayland/tmp-glibc/deploy/images/qcs6490-rb3gen2-vision-kit/qcom-multimedia-image
          ls -al system.img

-Build QIMP SDK image
+Build Qualcomm IM SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-.. note:: This is not applicable for QCS615.

-The QIMP SDK is a collection of four standalone function SDKs, namely, IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
+The Qualcomm IM SDK is a collection of four standalone function SDKs, namely, Qualcomm IM SDK, Qualcomm Neural Processing SDK, Qualcomm AI Engine direct SDK, and LiteRT.
 It also includes reference applications that you can use to develop use cases.

-For more details, see `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.
+For more details, see `Qualcomm IM SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-51>`__.

 1. Download Qualcomm Yocto and the supporting layers:

-   .. note:: The ``<manifest release tag>`` for QIMP SDK build is the same as the BSP build.
-Clone the QIMP SDK layer on top of the BSP build.
+   .. note:: The ``<manifest release tag>`` for Qualcomm IM SDK build is the same as the BSP build.
+Clone the Qualcomm IM SDK layer on top of the BSP build.

    .. container:: nohighlight